UNPUBLISHED PLAYS/ADULT GROUPS

 Time: Year 2000 Running time approx 15 - 20 mins

-* TO MY OWN GODS I GO
+TO MY OWN GODS I GO 2m/1f

-Present day.
-Two scenes.
+Recent times: Two scenes.
 One set

 After leading a secular life Charles decides to take Holy Orders.
 He seeks spiritual guidance